gh-cli-for-education/gh-education/docs/src/temas/interpretation/assignment-interpretation.md

 Try to write the `leftEvaluate` method(s) for Egg.
 Allow only words on the left side of any assignment

+::: warning More difficult!
 ## Exercise: Accesing elements on arrays and objects

-If you only provide a `leftEvaluate` for `WORD ` nodes, then you can't  modify en element of an array or a property of an object or an entry of a dictionary/map.
+**If you only provide a `leftEvaluate` for `WORD ` nodes, then you can't  modify en element of an array or a property of an object or an entry of a dictionary/map**. 😟 👎

 But may be adding an appropriate `leftEvaluate` to `APPLY` nodes you can alleviate the problem (not the final solution, but it helps).